Disclosure: This post is brought to you by La Roche-Posay.

 And this time, they had TWO dermatologists present.
 Dr. Baldwin, a board-certified dermatologist, shared with us how acne forms, treatment options for the different types of acne, and the importance of maintaining a consistent skincare routine.
 Then, Dr. Rieder, who is only one of three board-certified dermatologists and psychiatrists in the US, shared with us the long-term impact of acne from a psychological, social, and emotional perspective.

-There is no cure for can because based on certain life situations that I mention below acne could be easily re-activated or appear more prominently.
+There is no cure for can because, based on certain life situations that I mention below, acne could be easily re-activated or appear more prominently.
 However, having the education, treatment options, and skincare routine can help manage acne severity.
-People don’t believe it’s possible to actually make your acne less severe.
+People don’t believe it’s possible to make your acne less severe.

 Myth #1: Only People with Oily Skin Can Have Acne

 Based on the fact that my acne usually comes out on my cheeks where I have dry skin and not my T-zone where my skin is oily, I already knew about this myth.
 But you’ll be surprised how often I hear in conversation with readers that they are getting acne because their skin is too oily!
-This is an absolute myth!
+It’s a myth!
 You can have any skin type and still have acne.

 Dehydrated and dry skin types with acne require different treatment approaches.
 In case of dehydrated skin, you’d need to repair your skin barrier first (and put acne treatment on hold until your skin is heeled) and only after that address the acne situation.
 Otherwise, your skin will be too irritated and sensitive to use acne medications.